-- Third, as far as possible it reduces your obligations imposed by the Consumer Contracts (ICAC) Regulations are concerned, we have provided as far as possible for your suppliers to be responsible for compliance with the regulations, so as to minimise the weight on you.
-If you sell only to business, you can easily remove the provisions relating to the Regulations.
+Third, as far as possible it reduces your obligations imposed by the Consumer Contracts (ICAC) Regulations.
+We have provided as far as possible for your sellers to be responsible for compliance with the regulations, so as to minimise the weight on you.
+If your marketplace is business to business only, you can easily remove the provisions relating to the regulations.

-We have therefore provided very wide ranging protection, particularly of your intellectual property.
-This may be more than you need, but can be edited easily by deletion, as can any text in Net Lawman document.
+We provide wide ranging protection of your business, particularly of your intellectual property.
+This may be more than you need, but can be edited easily by deletion.

 Is this template suitable for your business?

 The template contains the necessary provisions for merchants to sell consumers or businesses.